MatanPazi/Object_Tracking/README.md

 # Object_Tracking
-Controlling a ball on a Ball & Beam system using a camera as the feedback sensor for the ball's position
+Controlling a ball on a Ball & Beam system using a camera as the feedback sensor for the ball's position (Arduino)

 https://youtu.be/BMhJVpjCz14